 These coils work at opening a gas valve to ensure the gas makes it to the burner assembly.
 It is possible for one of these coils to suddenly fail in the midst of a cycle.
 This means the dryer isn’t going to get your clothes dry by your desired time.
 We can check the coils for any damage to indicate the need for replacement.
 If this is the case, they will probably need to be replaced as a pair.

 When the dryer takes too long to dry clothes, we can help.
-Contact us for an appointment.
+Contact us for an appointment for your dryer repair and maintenance.